The Inner Life of Martin Frost: Plot

-After having completed his fourth novel, successful author Martin Frost (David Thewlis) travels to the vacant country house of his friends Jack and Diane to spend some time alone and "live the life of a stone".
+After completing his fourth novel, successful author Martin Frost (David Thewlis) travels to the vacant country house of his friends Jack and Diane to spend some time alone and "live the life of a stone."
 Secluded amidst a grove of trees, the quiet cottage filled with wall-lined bookshelves offers Martin the solitude he longs for.
 After spending time in the surrounding countryside, Martin feels driven to write a new story.
 Using his friends' old typewriter, he begins the writing process and pledges to himself that he will not leave the cottage until the story is complete.

 Martin's writing routine is shaken, however, when he wakes up the next morning and discovers a beautiful woman lying beside him in bed.
 At first, both are shocked by the other's appearance in the house, but the woman introduces herself as Claire Martin (Irène Jacob) the niece of the owners, and reveals that she's read all of his books and stories.
 They agree to stay in the house together, but he insists that he wants to be left alone.
 Over the coming days, he becomes fascinated by this mysterious woman and engages in intimate discussions about philosophy and creativity with her.
 Eventually he falls in love with Claire, and the two make love.

 Thrilled with his new-found romantic relationship, Martin proceeds with writing his new story.
 As the story nears completion, however, Claire suddenly collapses on the lawn and falls seriously ill.
 Despite Martin's efforts to care for her, she falls deeper into a feverish state.
 After completing his new story, he discovers Claire has died.
 Suddenly realizing the mysterious connection between Claire and the story, Martin quickly throws the type-written pages into the fire, thereby reviving Claire.
 While the couple celebrate their love for each, Claire is troubled by his act of burning his story.